-Fresh Dates filled with mascarpone cheese, walnuts, then topped with some cocoa powder and orange rind, is a quick and easy treat you can serve at anytime!
+Dried Dates filled with Mascarpone Cheese and Walnuts ~ are topped with some cocoa powder and a small rind from an orange make a quick and easy treat you can serve at anytime!

 With only 5 ingredients, you can whip up these bite-size healthy treats in only a few minutes!